abetusk/dev/projects/laser-spike/laser-spike.md

 As previously stated, the locking is necessary to prevent disconnection from strain or movement.
 The orientation provides a safety check to make sure shorts or improper connections don't occur.

+Multiple layers of strain relief of provided to try an minimize the possibility of wire fraying or solder joint breakage.
+The electronics housing have strain relief supports to rout cables through to provide strain relief from the soldered connectors.
+The jacket has cable clamps to guide the cables and provide support.
+The laser diode housing provides strain relief for the laser diodes.

+Even with all the strain relief and cable routing, it's possible to tear wires or break connections.
+Some care has to be taken when putting on the jacket to not catch fingers on wires through the lining.
+The jacket is resilient enough to wear and dance around in but motions that are too jarring to impact that is too high will cause damage.

 ### Power, I2C, Joystick and Microphone Connections